kitsune-soc/docs/src/content/docs/en/configuring/database.md

 ---

 Kitsune requires a PostgreSQL installation that it can connect to since we make usage of Postgres-specific features, such as their full-text search.
+You can find instructions for creating a database [here](https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e)

 > We supported SQLite in the past (before v0.0.1-pre.1), but the support has been dropped due to a high maintenance burden and rather little expected usage.